munluk/ml-gui/README.md

 python DiscriminantClassifierGUI.py
 ```

 In order to use your own classifier you have to create a new .py file in the `src/classifiers/`.
-Create a class the inerherits the class `classifier` from 'src/utils/utilities`. ***In order to work with the Gui, the class name must match the file name of your classifier script.***
+Create a class the inerherits the class `classifier` from `src/utils/utilities`. ***In order to work with the Gui, the class name must match the file name of your classifier script.***

+The file `src/resources/ClassifierTemplate.py` contains a template for a classifier which you can use.

 <img src="https://github.com/munluk/ml-gui/blob/master/images/k-discriminant-classification.png" width="90%"></img>
 <img src="https://github.com/munluk/ml-gui/blob/master/images/mlp_classification.png" width="90%"></img>